 - a.
 Records created as a result of this Order shall be managed according to National Archives and Records Administration approved dispositions per reference (a) to ensure proper maintenance, use, accessibility and preservation, regardless of format or medium. - b.
-The generation, collection or distribution of personally identifiable information (PII) and management of privacy sensitive information shall be in accordance with the Privacy Act of 1974, as amended, per references (b) and (c).
-Any unauthorized review, use, disclosure or distribution is prohibited. - c.
+Any misuse or unauthorized disclosure of Personally Identifiable Information (PII) may result in both civil and criminal penalties.
+The DON recognizes that the privacy of an individual is a personal and fundamental right that shall be respected and protected.
+The DON's need to collect, use, maintain, or disseminate PII about individuals for purposes of discharging its statutory responsibilities will be balanced against the individuals' right to be protected against unwarranted invasion of privacy.
+All collection, use, maintenance, or dissemination of PII will be in accordance with the Privacy Act of 1974, as amended (reference (b)) and implemented per reference (c). - c.
 Recommendations concerning changes to this Order may be forwarded to CMC (RA) via the appropriate chain of command.